pi2schema/pi2schema/gdpr-lgpd/README.md

 ## Project Goals
 * Gdpr compliant / right to be forgotten
-* No non personal data / event loss / deletion
+* No deletion, event loss, data los of non personal data
 * Explicit data classification over implicit encryption (as part of the schema)
 * Composable with the current kafka clients / serializers
 * Composable with different key management systems